The Post Season

 Each League Championship Series is a best-of-seven series.
 The home field advantage goes once again to the team with the best regular season record, which means in this case that that team will host the first two games, as well as the last two games, if they are necessary, with the middle three games being played at the opponent's stadium.
 The first team in each league to win four games is declared League Champion, and advances to the World Series for the chance to become World Champion.

 Called the Fall Classic, the World Series pits the two league champions against each other in a best-of-seven-games series, structured much like the Championship Series in the round before.
 Home field is not determined based on record, but on the result of the All-Star Game, which is played in mid-July.
 Whichever league's all-star team wins the All-Star Game becomes the host team for the World Series.
 This is a very recent change, used for the first time in 2003.
 Prior to 2003, the home field was determined simply on a rotating basis -- one year the American League would host, the following year the National League, and so on.

 The other major difference between the World Series and the other games is the application of rules.
 The two leagues have a few subtle differences and one major difference: the designated hitter.
 The American League uses the designated hitter and the National League does not, meaning that National League teams have to use their pitchers to hit.
 In the World Series, the designated hitter is used by both teams when they're playing in the American League park, and by neither team when they're in the National League park.

 As in the Championship Series, the winning team is the first to win four games.
 That team is declared World Champion.

-For more information on baseball and related topics, check out the links on the next page.
+For more information on baseball and related topics, check out the links below.